An Old-Fashioned Multi-Cultural Holiday Festival in the Log Cabin

 Senator and Mrs. Palmer's home, built in 1885, is a rare gem lovingly being restored by PFPP and the city of Detroit.
 Decorated for the holidays, the Log Cabin — a Victorian home disguised as a rustic cabin — will be transformed with the magic of the season as we celebrate diverse holidays treasured in Detroit and around the world.

-In the spirit of giving and sharing, please bring NEW, unused mittens, gloves, hats and scarves to "Mittens for Detroit" to donate to those in need.
+Bundle up for Horse and Carriage rides (suggested donation: $5 adults/families, $2 children) around the park.
+In the spirit of giving and sharing, please bring NEW, unused mittens, gloves, hats and scarves to Mittens for Detroit to donate to those in need.
 Thank you to mittensfordetroit.org for their partnership!

 LOCATION: WinterFest will take place in Palmer Park, in and around the Log Cabin which is located just north of McNichols (Six Mile Road) and just west of Woodward Ave. in Detroit.
 Follow the signs to free parking.
-Admission is free; small donations are suggested for carriage rides.
+Admission is free; but small donations are suggested for carriage rides.